-Besides, I’m a newlywed.
+Besides, I’m married.
 Hi Honey!
 Kisses!

 PS I feel compelled on poor Simone’s part that it wasn’t an option and that we hardly spoke – you know, just telling the truth in the spirit of honest journalism.

-Important questions about the Seychelles
+Important question about the Seychelles

 Facts about the Seychelles, but not too many because I’m not Wikipedia

-The main island is Mahe and the capital is Victoria, which is billed as the smallest capital in the world.
+The main island of Seychelles is Mahe and the capital is Victoria, which is billed as the smallest capital in the world.
 It was settled by the French in 1770 and Britain snatched it in 1814.
 There is still a Creole influence evident today.